gamezsal/10Team-Profile-Generator/README.md

 You are required to submit the following:

-* The URL of the GitHub repository
+* The URL of the GitHub: repository https://github.com/gamezsal/10Team-Profile-Generator

 * A video demonstrating the entirety of the app's functionality